ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 ## 2) The graph boundaries

 The below IO protocol facilitates code portability when switching between hardware platforms.
-CMSIS-Stream provides an interface to the firmware.
-It hides to the graph scheduler the way the samples are generated or consumed (DMA, USB, files of the application, ..).
+The firmware of the device proposes 3 functions ("set", "start", "stop") for all interfaces.
+The protocol described below hides to the graph scheduler the way the samples are generated or consumed (DMA, USB, files of the application, ..).

-The board designer validates the operations of its sensors and transducers in several configurations, which are saved in the "platform IO manifest" (see "1.2.5 The default sensor configuration") and used during the graph creation.
-If the IO stream do not deliver the data in the format desired by the SWC consumer, CMSIS-Stream GUI tool will insert a node for the format conversion.
+The board designer validates the operations of its sensors and transducers in several configurations.
+Those configurations are saved in the "platform IO manifest" (see "1.2.5 The default sensor configuration").
+If the IO stream do not deliver the data in the format desired by the consumer SWC then CMSIS-Stream GUI tool will insert a node for the format conversion.
 This automatic conversion scheme applies between SWC in the middle of the graph too.

-Sequence of functions called between the application and the device driver :
+Sequence of functions called between the CMSIS-Stream and the device driver :

--   **1) \"init\"** The GUI has a copy of the IO manifest and decides how the buffer used for exchanges will be defined, the domain settings.
-The type of data move to operate once receiving the information from the device driver (data to copy or the application will access the data \"in place\") was decided during the software architecture definition.
+-   **1) \"init\"** The GUI holds a copy of the IO manifest and decides how the buffer is created and used for exchanges.
+The GUI sets the type of data move to operate once receiving the information from the device driver (data to copy to the ring buffers or let the SWC have the processing being made \"in place\").

--   **2) \"set\"** The scheduler calls \"io_set()\" through the platform firmware interface, see "Entry-point Functions" with STREAM_MEMREQ parameters, for this desired configuration with calling parameters:
+-   **2) \"set\"** The scheduler calls the firmware with a "set\" command with the desired sensor configuration with parameters:

     -   the domain settings

-    -   a proposed buffer address and size (if needed, see previous
+    -   a proposed buffer address and size (if needed).
-        \"buffer allocation\").

-> \"RX\" means a flow of data from external sensor to the application,
+> \"RX\" means a flow of data from external sensor to the CMSIS-Stream,
 >
-> \"TX\" means a flow of data generated by the application to the
+> \"TX\" means a flow of data generated by the CMSIS-Stream to the
 > external transducer.

--   **3) \"start / continue\"** The scheduler initiates the data transfers with \"io_start()\" with two parameters : a pointer to the base address of buffer, the size in bytes to tell (\"io_start()\" returns a Boolean telling if the data transfer is possible):
+-   **3) \"start / continue\"** The scheduler initiates the data transfers with a call to the firmware using "start" command with two parameters (the function returns a Boolean telling if the data transfer is possible):

+    -   a pointer to the base address of buffer, the size in bytes to tell :

-    -   **RX case** : \"this memory address and buffer size, exchanged during io_set() , is proposed for receiving new data\".
+        -   **RX case** : \"this memory address and buffer size, is proposed for receiving new data\"

-    -   **TX case** : \"this base address and buffer size, exchanged during io_set() (or the previous ack(), see below) is the first data to be transmitted\".
+        -   **TX case** : \"this base address and buffer size is the first data to be transmitted\"

--   **4) \"ack\"** Once new data are ready (or have just been transferred out), the device driver calls the callback (managed by the application, and encapsulating "arm_stream_io(int,\*,int)")with three parameters : ID (the device driver index), a pointer to a base address of a buffer, the size in bytes to tell,:
+-   **4) \"ack\"** When new data is ready (or have just been transferred out), the device driver calls the application callback (which is a wrapper to "**arm_stream_io**(int,\*,int)") with three parameters :

+    -   ID (the device driver index), a pointer to a base address of a buffer, the size in bytes to tell,:

         -   **RX case** : \"I prepared for you a buffer of data, copy the data or use it directly from this place, and for this amount of bytes\".
-The address can change from last callback in case the device driver is using a ping-pong buffer protocol (or more buffers).
+The address can change from last callback for example in case the device driver is using a ping-pong buffer protocol (or more buffers).

         -   **TX case** : \"I have completed the transfer of this buffer with this amount of bytes you told me to move out, and you can refill this new (or the same) buffer for the next transfer\".

--   **5) \"stop\"** The application ends up the use-case with a call to io_stop().
+-   **5) \"stop\"** CMSIS-Stream stops the use-case with a call to firmware and "stop" command.
 The device driver acknowledges the end of on-going transfers with a call to the callback, with no parameter.

 ## 3) Linked list of SWC

-After translation, binary graph structure holds different buffers, in a shared memory space, including the linked-list representation of the graph.
-This table will be continuously parsed by the scheduler to find which SWC needs to be executed, and which with higher priority from others.
+After translation from the text format, the binary graph structure holds different data, in a shared memory space, with the linked-list (a table) representation of the graph.
+This table will be continuously parsed by the schedulers to find which SWC needs to be executed, and which with higher priority from others.

+The linked-list is a succession of data records : a 32bits header (H), an index to the location of the SWC instance (I), and to the boot parameters to use (B).
+And finally two pairs of arcs index (A).
+The header tells if a compact representation is used (SWC with no instance, no parameters, and only two arcs).
+The size varies 8 to 20bytes:

+> ADDR LIST
+>
+> \-\-\-\-\-\-\-\--
+>
+> 0000 HHHH standard format
+>
+> 0004 IIII
+>
+> 0008 BBBB
+>
+> 000C A1A0
+>
+> 0010 A3A3
+>
+> 0000 HHHH compact format
+>
+> 0004 A1A0

 This linked-list table gives the index of the SWC for the table of entry-points and table of manifests, the index of the arcs connected to